Legal Documents Regarding

 - November 30, 2016 Ohio Department of Health revokes the Ambulatory Surgical Center license of Women’s Med Center in Kettering.
 Revocation follows denial of a variance request in September 25, 2015, and an appeals hearing on April 28, 2016.
 Women’s Med Center has 15 days to file an appeal in Ohio Common Pleas Court either in Montgomery or Hamilton County.

 - December 12, 2016 Montgomery County Common Pleas Court Judge Mary Wiseman rules on the December 2, 2016 appeal by the Women’s Med Center in Kettering, granting its motion to suspend and stay the Ohio Department of Health's decision to renew and revoke the abortions center’s license.
 In line with these rulings, the abortion center will remain open until a final decision is made.
 (See full text of ruling; See news story

 - January 30, 2017 Women's Med Center files brief in Montgomery County Common Pleas Court, setting forth its arguments for requesting that the court reverse the Department of Health’s refusal to and revocation of the abortion center's license and its denial of variance of the written transfer agreement requirement.

 - February 6, 2018 In a case involving an abortion center in Toledo, the Ohio Supreme Court reversed a lower court decision and reinstated the Ohio Health Department’s earlier order which had revoked and refused to renew the license of the abortion center.
 The Dayton Women’s Med Center suit in Montgomery County Common Pleas Court appealing the Department of Health’s revocation of its license and denial of a variance, had been delayed pending the outcome of the Ohio Supreme Court.
-The judge in the Dayton Women’s Med Center case has 14 days to decide how to proceed, in light of the Toledo case, which involved similar issues.
+A hearing on the Dayton Women's Med Center appeal was subsequently set for August 234.
+2018.